Mexico’s Los Cabos braces for approaching storm Lorena

 “We arrived on Monday and we hope to leave Sunday. ...
 We hope there aren’t big problems,” said Minerva Smith, a traveler from California.

-A second tropical storm, Mario, was about 365 miles (590 kilometers) south of the southern tip of the Baja peninsula late Thursday and had sustained winds of 65 mph (100 kilometers).
-But it wasn't expected to hit land.
+A second tropical storm, Mario, was about 365 miles (590 kilometers) south of the southern tip of the Baja peninsula early Friday and had sustained winds of 65 mph (100 kilometers).
+But it wasn’t expected to hit land.

 Authorities suspended classes for Friday and prepared to use schools as shelters if necessary.
 The port of Cabo San Lucas was closed to navigation.